zserge/luash/README.md

 Those hold the exit status and signal value as numbers.
 Zero exit status means the command was executed successfully.

+SInce `f:close()` returns exitcode and signal in Lua 5.2 or newer - this will not work in Lua 5.1 and current LuaJIT.

 ## Command arguments as a table

 Key-value arguments can be also specified as argument table pairs: